 - Microchipping including national database register: $80

 That’s $227 for a male kitten and $307 for a female.
-When you adopt from the Kitten Inn, it only costs $140.
-Plus, your kitty will come flea-free, wormed and with a clean bill of health!
+When you adopt from the Kitten Inn, it only costs $160.
+Plus, your kitty will come flea-free, wormed, and with a clean bill of health!
 Which you can’t guarantee from buying online.

 Not really.
 Did you know that a piece of cheese for a 4kg cat is like eating almost three full chocolate bars?
 Table scraps are empty calories for cats.
 Feed your cat good quality food and keep them on a healthy diet to save it from other health complications later in life.

 If you are planning on keeping your pet indoors, this is a must!
-Cats need to have physical and mental simulation, so keep plenty of toys around and make sure to play with it at least twice a day.
+Cats need to have physical and mental stimulation, so keep plenty of toys around and make sure to play with them at least twice a day.
 This also helps you bond with it!
 You can also walk them on a harness to get some fresh air.

 Cats have a subtle way of telling us how they feel, they’re not like dogs.
-If your cat is flicking its tale it’s telling you it’s had a enough for a while.
-Give it some space and come back to play time later.
+If your cat is flicking its tail it’s telling you it’s had enough for a while.
+Give it some space and come back to playtime later.